Singaporeans advised to defer non-essential travel to South Korean cities affected by COVID-19: MOH

 Members of the public are also reminded to continue to exercise caution when travelling to the rest of South Korea.

-As of Sunday noon, South Korea has reported 556 confirmed coronavirus cases.
-Of the confirmed cases, 306 are linked to the Shincheonji Church of Jesus in Daegu, while 114 are from Daenam Hospital in Cheongdo.
-The other five cases are currently not linked to any of these confirmed cases.
+South Korea on Sunday confirmed a total of 602 coronavirus cases, with five fatalities.
+More than half the cases are linked to the Shincheonji Church of Jesus in Daegu, while at least 110 are from Daenam Hospital in Cheongdo.

 According to MOH, Daegu and Cheongdo have been designated by South Korea's government as “special care zones”, and measures have been put in place in these regions to reduce the risk of further transmission.